 In addition to volunteers from event sponsor Wells Fargo along with Travelers Insurance, Edwards Lifesciences.
 Southern California Automobile Club, United Way and Anaheim Elementary School District plus dozens of local individuals and families came together to fill backpacks with school supplies and work on campus improvement projects that included painting ball walls, creating a salsa garden so the students can harvest healthy options like vegetables and improving the library so it is ready for the 21st century.

 “We could not be more grateful to the sponsors and residents for providing school supplies to our students so they can be ready to learn on day one,” said David Robert Heywood, member on the Anaheim Elementary School District.”

 United Way will continue to promote the collection drive for more backpacks and school supplies.
-To find out how you can help more kids get a good start to the new school year by participating in this drive visit unitedwayoc.org/changing-lives/education/school-supplies-needed.
+To find out how you can help more kids get a good start to the new school year by participating in this drive visit unitedwayoc.org/how-we-are-doing-more/education/school-supplies-needed.